Eat By The Clock

 Intermittent fasting is an eating pattern that cycles between periods of fasting and periods of eating.
-It doesn’t dictate which foods you can eat but instead focuses on when you should eat.
+It doesn’t dictate which foods you can eat but instead focuses on when

 During intermittent fasting, you follow a specific pattern each day.
 This pattern dictates the blocks of time when you are fasting and when you are eating.
 For each of the intermittent fasting plans, you can have coffee, tea, and water.